thomasswilliams/thomasswilliams.github.io/_posts/2016-06-24-stylelint.markdown

 A quick search in CSS code on GitHub for misspelled properties shows how Stylint could help: “backgrond”, “margin-botom”, “dipslay” and “pading-top” appear hundreds of times…better go check my repositories!

-There’s plenty of great articles on incorporating Stylelint into a build process and rules to get you started, for instance:
+There’s plenty of great articles on incorporating Stylelint into a build process and rules to get you started:

 * Facebook <https://code.facebook.com/posts/879890885467584/improving-css-quality-at-facebook-and-beyond/>
 * Smashing Magazine <https://www.smashingmagazine.com/2016/05/stylelint-the-style-sheet-linter-weve-always-wanted/>